SimonSerrano/todo-angular-spring-boot/README.md

 This project is a simple Todo App using Spring Boot and Angular.
 There are many great Todo apps already on GitHub but this one is my own.
 This is to train myself on technologies I am not used to and keep myself up to date.
 The backend will depend on Spring WebFlux instead of the usual Spring MVC.

-Here's a blank template to get started: To avoid retyping too much info.
-Do a search and replace with your text editor for the following: `SimonSerrano`, `todo-angular-spring-boot`, `twitter_handle`, `linkedin_username`, `email_client`, `email`, `Simple Todo App`, `Simple Todo App built with Angular and Spring boot`

 <p align="right">(<a href="#readme-top">back to top</a>)</p>